noec764/erpnext/docs/dooks/collaboration/articles/tree-master-renaming.md

 #Tree Master Renaming

 There are various master which are maintained in tree structure.
-Click [here](/dooks/setting-up/articles/managing-tree-structure-masters.md) to learn more about tree structured masters in Dooks.
+Click [here](/dokie/setting-up/articles/managing-tree-structure-masters.md) to learn more about tree structured masters in Dokie.

 Following are the steps to be followed for renaming ID of a master which is maintained in tree structure.
 Let's rename an Account for the instance.